 Preparation for this begins in November with regular meetings for parents, gatherings for children and church celebrations.

 This sacrament is celebrated periodically, as required.
 Diocesan policy is that confirmation will be administered to those who are in year 10 of secondary school or above.
-Candidates need to contact Fr.
-James.
+Contact Fr.
+Peter.

-Liturgy groups meet at St. John of the Cross and the Sacred Heart three times per year.
+Liturgy groups meet at St. John of the Cross and at the Sacred Heart from time to time.

-St John of the Cross: contact Pauline Andrews
+St John of the Cross: contact Katie Maidment

 Preparation courses take place with Fr.
-James when required and incorporates the Marriage Care courses in Norwich.
+Peter when required and incorporate the Marriage Care courses in Norwich.

-Two of our churches, Sacred Heart and St. Helens have Gardens of Remembrance where the ashes of loved ones may be interred.
+Each of our churches has a Garden of Remembrance where the ashes of loved ones may be interred.
 An annual Memorial Service is held in the garden of the Sacred Heart, usually in August.
-For any query about St. Helen’s Garden of Remembrance contact Nick Walmsley.
+For any query about the St. Helen Garden of Remembrance contact Nick Walmsley; about the St John of the Cross and Sacred Heart gardens, please contact Fr Peter.

-MINISTERS OF THE WORD: READERS AR HOLY MASS
+MINISTERS OF THE WORD: READERS AT HOLY MASS

 Anyone who has been confirmed and is interested in joining the team in each of our communities please contact Fr.
-James.
+Peter.

 We have a range of books for general spiritual reading, theology and bible reading in our churches.
 Our parishioners can borrow items.
 We also have other media for you to utilise.